Every feature and functionality that we’ve ever cooked in our Slido kitchen has been carefully tested by our own team.

 We also use Slido extensively at our team meetings.
 Since our teams are scattered around the world, we run most of our meetings on Zoom calls with our remote colleagues joined online.

-We typically run a warm-up poll to engage everyone right at the start and make them feel present.
+We typically run an icebreaker poll to engage everyone right at the start and make them feel present.

 Here’s an example from our latest all-marketing session.
 Our Marketing Director, Juraj Holub, kicked off the meeting with a simple question: “In one word, how would you describe April?”